CravateRouge/bloodyAD/README.md

 ## How it works

-bloodyAD communicates with a DC using mainly the LDAP protocol in order to get information or add/modify/delete AD objects. ~~A password cannot be updated with LDAP, it must be a secure connection that is LDAPS or SAMR.
-A DC doesn't have LDAPS activated by default because it must be configured (with a certificate) so SAMR is used in those cases.~~ Exchange of sensitive information such as passwords are now supported using cleartext LDAP.
+bloodyAD communicates with a DC using mainly the LDAP protocol in order to get information or add/modify/delete AD objects.
+Exchange of sensitive information such as passwords without LDAPS are now supported.

 ## Useful commands